 If you are champing at the bit to do some exercise in the great outdoors, you have your pick: the Marmolada lift is at a stone’s throw and the shuttle bus stop is right opposite our door.
 Our hotel is strategically located to reach comfortably the Marmolada Ski Area in winter and a variety of hiking trails in the summer, including the many mountain huts where you can drop by for a tasty snack along the way.

 Popular outdoor family attractions are also close at hand, such as the San Tomaso zip line and the Civetta Adventure Park.

 The Marmolada Card – free for you at the Pineta Pastry Hotel!

 The Marmolada Card is your master key to the must-see attractions in the Dolomites.
-When you check in at the Pineta Pastry Hotel, you will receive it free of charge so you can start exploring the environs straight away!
+When you check in at the Pineta Pastry Hotel, you can ask for a free of charge Marmolada Card so you can start exploring the environs straight away!

 The Marmolada Card is valid for summer season.